MichaelCreel/SanctumStation/README.md

 2. Download the Sanctum Station zip file from [Releases](https://github.com/MichaelCreel/SanctumStation/releases)
 3. Run `./src/backend.py`

+## Testing Notes

+- The app is tested mainly on three devices.
+Missing functionality may be missed disproportionately on some devices.
+  - **Mobile Devices**:
+    - 64 Bit Android 9 Samsung Galaxy Tab S3
+    - 32 Bit Android 13 Samsung Galaxy A13 5G
+  - **Desktop Devices**
+    - 64 Bit Linux Mint Dell Precision 7780
+      - *Why Not Report The System Version*: The system is kept up-to-date with packages and versions.
+No persistent versions are kept.

 ## Known Issues

 - The app currently has no way to connect your mobile device to your computer.
 This is planned for a future release.